Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-pipeline.md

 ### Manual Trigger (Workflow Dispatch)

-You can run the pipeline from the Actions tab in GitHub by selecting the workflow `CI - CD Infra Dev (Single-Region)` or `CI - CD Infra Dev (Multi-Region)` and clicking "Run workflow".
+You can run the pipeline from the Actions tab in GitHub by selecting the workflow `CI - CD Infra Dev (Single-Region)`, `CI - CD Infra Dev (Multi-Region)` or `Deploy Applications' code` and clicking "Run workflow".

 **How to apply changes manually:**

 - In the workflow dispatch UI, you will see checkboxes with the following display text:

+  **CI - CD Infra Dev (Single-Region)** and **CI - CD Infra Dev (Multi-Region)**:
   - **Run TF plan for base infrastructure**: This will just run the plan for the base infrastructure.
   - **Run TF plan and applies the plan for base infrastructure**: This will run the plan and apply the changes for the base infrastructure.
   - **Run TF plan for test application infrastructure (Optional)**: This will just run the plan for the Application step.
   - **Run TF plan and applies test application infrastructure (Optional)**: This will run the plan and apply the changes for the Application step.

+  **Deploy Applications' code**:
+  - **Deploy MongoAtlasMetrics Function App (Requires Infrastructure step deployed)**: The defualt value for this is `true`.
+This will deploy the MongoAtlasMetrics Function App.
+  - **Deploy Test DB Connection App (Optional - Requires Infrastructure & App steps deployed)**: This will deploy the Test DB Connection App.

 ### Region Type Selection

-There are two separate GitHub Actions workflows for deployments:
+There are three separate GitHub Actions workflows for deployments:

 - **Single-Region Pipeline:**
   - Workflow file: `.github/workflows/ci-cd-infra-dev-single-region.yml`